-The chute must be able to handle the expected tonnages and volumes of waste that will be fed into it

-Handle maximum of 200TPH at 1600kg/m3.
+The chute must be able to handle the expected tonnages and volumes of waste that is fed into it Handle maximum of 200TPH at 1600kg/m3.
 Handle minimum of 6TPH at 200kg/m3.

 Handle maximum material lump size of 450mm.
+Include

-Include a fully enclosed conveyor/chute system.
+a fully enclosed conveyor/chute system.